gregwhitaker/pachyderm/README.md

 pachyderm
 ===

-Simple script that processes an Evernote export file and removes all notes that are tagged with a "personal" tag.
+Pachyderm is a simple Python script that processes Evernote export files and removes notes based upon their tagging.